Extensions

 })

-- setup work, where it registers tools, commands, providers, and event handlers
+Setup registers tools, commands, providers, and event handlers.

 - keep setup cheap and deterministic

-- do not perform long-running work while the extension loads
+- do not start long work while loading

-- recreate session-local UI surfaces, prompts, jobs, and provider handles after session changes
+- recreate live UI, prompts, jobs, and provider handles after session changes